Environmental Protection Agency

 IPPC Licensing

-The Environmental Protection Agency (EPA) is the competent authority for granting and enforcing Integrated Pollution Prevention Control (IPPC) licences for specified industrial and agriculture activities
+The Environmental Protection Agency is the competent authority for granting and enforcing Integrated Pollution Prevention Control (IPPC) licences for specified industrial and agriculture activities

 How do I obtain an IPC licence?